 So why the concern about chlorine in my water?

 Chlorine has a strong chemical odor, causes skin and eye irritation, deteriorates the fabric in our clothing, and accelerates corrosion in our faucets and fixtures.
 Chlorine can also greatly reduce the useful life of a water softening system by degrading the media.

 So will my water make me sick?

 Typically, the contaminant levels in municipal water are not high enough to cause immediate sickness, but are more likely to cause chronic health effects.
 This means effects that occur long after repeated exposure to small amounts of a contaminant.

 A whole house filtration system provides you with the extra protection you need at every water fixture in your home.
 Contaminants can be absorbed through the skin and inhaled from our lungs, so it is extremely important to be protected throughout the entire home.
 If you have no special water contaminant issues, then a whole house filtration system with activated carbon is recommended for general, multi-purpose, whole house purification.
-If you have special water concerns, then you would need a whole house system dedicated to treat that problem.
+If you have special water concerns, then you would need a whole house water filter system dedicated to treat that problem.

 What types of filters are used?

 Filter carbon is a manufactured product.
 Though it is sometimes erroneously called charcoal, it is actually a carbon material that has been treated by steam and high temperature in the absence of oxygen.
 Coconut shell carbon is becoming popular not only because it is made from a renewable resource but also because it produces very good tasting water and is particularly good at trihalomethane removal.